MTheurer/prompt-generator/README.md

 This project is a React based application that generates prompts and displays the current prompts and responses.

-## Before Use
+## IMPORTANT Before Use

-Please set your API key in PostForm.js l.
-6, the API key should be set via OpenAPI.
+When accessing github pages URL set the api key as a url parameter https://mtheurer.github.io/prompt-generator/?key=xxxx

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).